This FAQ explains how to deal with buckling coefficients.

-Hence, the user should perform a stability analysis prior to setup the sway-non/sway parameter so to optimize at the best the computed buckling coefficients ky and kz to be used in linear analysis.
+Hence, you should perform a stability analysis prior to setup the sway / non-sway parameter to optimize at the best the computed buckling coefficients ky and kz to be used in linear analysis.

-- If αcr ≥ 10, then the user can simply perform a linear analysis specifying, in the steel configuration menu, the non-sway behavior of the structure for the y-y and z-z directions, so that the non-sway formula will be used to compute the buckling coefficients of all members.
+- If αcr ≥ 10, then you can simply perform a linear analysis specifying, in the steel settings, the non-sway behavior of the structure for the y-y and z-z directions, so that the non-sway formula will be used to compute the buckling coefficients of all members.

-- In case αcr <10, the user can choose to perform a linear analysis using sway buckling factors (which are always larger than 1).
-This method results in a much simpler analysis with respect to a second order analysis accounting for global and local imperfections.
-However, the user should carefully check that this possibility is allowed in the used design norm (for instance, the Belgian national annex of Eurocode currently does not allow this method, thus requiring a second order analysis).
+- In case αcr <10, you can choose to perform a linear analysis using sway buckling factors (which are always larger than 1).
+This method results in a much simpler analysis with respect to a second-order analysis accounting for global and local imperfections.
+However, you should carefully check that this possibility is allowed in the used design norm (for instance, the Belgian national annex of Eurocode currently does not allow this method, thus requiring a second order analysis).
 Also, note that this method is more conservative with respect to a second-order calculation accounting for global and local imperfections.

-- Limitation of the computed ky et kz, to be set in the Steel configuration menu:
+- Limitation of the computed ky and kz, to be set in the steel settings:

-- Manual input of the buckling coefficient or buckling length, to be set in the buckling settings:
+- Manual input of the buckling coefficient or buckling length, to be set in the system lengths and buckling settings dialog: